Bullet Ant (Paraponera clavata) Spanish Name: Bala

 This insect lives from Nicaragua down to the Amazon.

 This long, black ant is distinct from other ants in Central America because it is enormous, second only to the Greater Giant Hunting Ant (Dinoponera gigantea).
 The bullet ant is hairier than fellow hunting ants.

 The colony burrows a nest with different entrances on the ground between tree buttresses.
 Some arboreal nests have also been discovered.
 Workers guard the nest against vertebrates and other insects, including other bullet ants.
 While these ants do live in colonies, individuals search for food alone.
 Foraging workers hunt insect prey and look for plant sap between dusk and dawn.
 They may also look for food among the trees during the day if it is cloudy.

-The bullet ant has one of the most painful insect stings or bites that you can encounter in Costa Rica.
+The bullet ant has one of the most painful insect stings or bites that you can encounter in central America.
 Sometimes they fall from higher tree branches and attack when they encounter a large, frightening creature, such as a human.
 First the bullet ant bites; once the mandibles are securely squeezing the victim, the ant turns its abdomen to sting at the same time.
 While this may cause some pain and swelling, the venom does not cause sickness or death, and bullet ants are not encountered in droves and swarms like army ants.